-In terms of these funding norms and standards, the bulk of [PED] DHET funding of colleges is in the form of formula funding of programmes, where the formula takes into account a range of service delivery issues, including type of programme being offered (the NC(V) and NATED Report 191 programmes as approved in a national register), FTE students, cost of delivery including staff, [need for] capital infrastructure requirements, and the ability of colleges to utilise resources efficiently.
+In terms of these funding norms and standards, the bulk of DHET funding of colleges is in the form of formula funding of programmes, where the formula takes into account a range of service delivery issues, including the types of programmes being offered (the NC(V) and NATED Report 191 programmes as approved in a national register), FTE students, cost of delivery including staff, capital infrastructure requirements, and the ability of colleges to utilise resources efficiently.
 The funding formula introduces a system of resourcing that is more sensitive to the actual cost of service delivery and takes into consideration outputs and quality.
-The norms allow for the addition of the private [FET] TVET College sector to address training needs identified by government which cannot be met immediately by the public colleges.
+The norms allow for public funding of the private college sector to address training needs identified by government which cannot be met immediately by the public colleges.